Plugins & integrations

 |---|---|

-| SharePoint | Search, browse document libraries, and read documents (Word/PDF/Excel/text extracted to text) over Microsoft Graph (app-only). |
+| SharePoint | Search, browse document libraries and read documents (Word/PDF/Excel/text) over Microsoft Graph. |

-| Microsoft Teams | Find people, find/list/read chats (scopable by a date range), list teams/channels and read channel posts, over Microsoft Graph (app-only). |
+| Microsoft Teams | Find people, read chats and channel posts, list teams/channels, and fetch a message's images — over Microsoft Graph. |

-| Jira | Query and read issues via the Jira REST API. |
+| Jira | Query and read issues via the Jira REST API, plus Jira Service Management — service desks, requests, SLAs, queues and organizations. |

-| Confluence | Search and read pages. |
+| Confluence | Search and read Confluence pages. |

-| Code Interpreter | Run Python in a WASM sandbox (Pyodide — no host filesystem or network) to read and transform attached files, e.g. complete a spreadsheet and return it. |
+| Code Interpreter | Runs Python in a Pyodide/WASM sandbox (no host filesystem or network) to read and transform attached files — e.g. complete an Excel and return it as a download. |

 Governance & content pipelines